jlfine/simulations_of_games/README.md

-# simulations_of_games
+# Simulations of Games
-Simulations of real-world games, including:
+This repository contains simulations of real-world games, including:

 - Blackjack
 - Poker